www.locriantica.it

 (Dante Alighieri, Divine Comedy - Paradiso, canto IV, 49-51)

-It is also supposed that, thanks to Timaeus, in Locri developed a thriving philosophical school that instructed many capable philosophers, legislators and also doctors, such as, for instance, Philistion.
+It is also supposed that, thanks to Timaeus, Locri developed a thriving philosophical school that instructed many capable philosophers, legislators and also doctors such as, for instance, Philistion.

 HISTORICAL FIGURES INDEX